There are a few possible reasons you may see negative nutrient values in your output files.

 For example, the NCC forum is a great place to:

-Engage in discussions about use of certain features, data collection protocols, and analysis plans.
+Discuss features, protocols, and analysis plans.

 You will need to create a LinkedIn account, if you do not already have one, to view or add posts and replies to the NCC Forum.